tls-inspector/tls-inspector/CertificateKit/TestServer/README.md

 This is the same as the Basic HTTPS server, however the leaf certificate contains a CRL distribution point and a OCSP responder, both of which will report that the certificate is revoked.

 Server #9 is reserved for the CRL & OCSP providers for this certificate.

+**10 & 11.
+Expired Leaf / Intermediate**

+These servers provide a basic HTTPS server, expect that the leaf or intermediate certificates are expired.